cinar/indicator/momentum/README.md

 <a name="IchimokuCloud"></a>
 ## type [IchimokuCloud](<https://github.com/cinar/indicator/blob/master/momentum/ichimoku_cloud.go#L40-L61>)

 IchimokuCloud represents the configuration parameter for calculating the Ichimoku Cloud.
-It is also known as the Ichimoku Kinko Hyo, is a versatile indicator that defines support and resistence, identifies trend direction, gauges momentum, and provides trading signals.
+It is also known as the Ichimoku Kinko Hyo, is a versatile indicator that defines support and resistance, identifies trend direction, gauges momentum, and provides trading signals.

 ```
 Tenkan-sen (Conversion Line) = (9-Period High + 9-Period Low) / 2